by Genevieve Simperingham

 First published in The Natural Parent Magazine New Zealand.

 We live in a society where children are applauded for being independent.
 And parents can feel a lot of pressure to prove themselves through their child’s level of confidence and ability to be assertive.
-Parents can feel quite anxious and are tempted to transfer that pressure onto their child when they are resistant in a social situation or when taking part in a new activity like swimming or sports.
+Parents can understandably feel quite anxious when their child is struggling in certain areas.
+And hence can, consciously or unconsciously, transfer pressure onto their child.
+Yet the child is feeling resistant or anxious, be it in a social situation or when taking part in a new activity like swimming or sports, this pressure can lead to even greater resistance to tackling the challenge.
 It’s important not to discount or minimize the child’s feelings and needs in these situations, and important that we don’t inadvertently condition them to themselves discount their apprehension.
 In new situations, it’s natural for children to be discerning, it’s natural for them to gain the security that their attachment figure will remain available as they venture forth.
 One child may be nervous, while another child may just have a need to become more familiar, to watch and learn more before engaging and before leaving their parent’s side.
 This very same discerning approach can be highly beneficial and healthy for a teenager who’s navigating which situations, groups and activities they feel truly good about being involved in!

 One of the biggest challenges for children is separating from their parent and adapting to new situations like an early childhood setting or new caregiver, or any new activity or group of people.
 Children generally need an existing attachment figure (their parent generally) to be the bridge, to be present while they start to connect.
 With the security of their parent being present and available, they can slowly venture forward with greater confidence to make connections and slowly but surely bond with others, allowing them to eventually feel secure when their parent isn’t present.